Can Passengers Get Compensation for Drunk Driving Accidents?

 Medical Expenses

-You are entitled to pursue compensation to cover medical expenses you incur as a result of the car accident.
-Examples include but are not limited to costs associated with doctor’s offices, hospitals, rehab centers, any therapies, medications, and travel to and from locations where you receive healthcare services to help you recover from your injuries.
+You are entitled to pursue compensation to cover medical expenses you incur due to the car accident.
+Examples include but are not limited to costs associated with doctor’s offices, hospitals, rehab centers, therapies, medications, and travel to and from locations where you receive healthcare services to help you recover from your injuries.

 Lost Wages